-Whether sitting in a work chair or on a couch, there are things we do that over time create predictable problems and pain.
-Awareness and practicing healthy options are all the defense we have against the constant pull of gravity.
+Whether sitting in a work chair or on a couch, there are things we do that create predictable orthopedic problems and pain over time.
+Maintaining postural awareness and practicing healthy ergonomics are all the defense we have against the constant pull of gravity.
 Here are some ways to keep back pain at bay.

 Make sure your back is at a right angle to your thighs.
 Maintain your thighs at a right angle to your shins.
 Keep your shoulders straight and squared, your head upright, and your neck, back, and sits bones aligned.

 - Align your back with the back of your chair.
 Slide your bottom all the way back.
 This will help you avoid slouching or leaning forward, which you may find yourself doing after sitting too long at your desk.
 For variety sit close to the edge of the chair and use it like a stool.
 Maintain a relaxed, arched back.

 - Relax your shoulders and keep your forearms parallel to the ground.

 - Keep your head over your pelvis.

 - Check your posture by sitting on your hands.
 Put your hands under your sit bones while you are sitting.
 Make sure that your palms are facing down.
 Adjust your position until you can feel the weight centered on each of your palms.
 This is your optimal seated position.

 - Adjust your legs and keep your feet flat while sitting.
 Your feet should be flat on the floor, facing forward.
 Your ankles should be under or slightly in front of your knees.

 - Don’t cross your legs or ankles.
 Make your thighs parallel to the floor.
 If your feet don’t touch the floor, use a footrest.